Tilt-then-Blur or Blur-then-Tilt? Clarifying the Atmospheric Turbulence Model: Impact to Natural Images

 So, where does the average comes from?
 There is a convolution by $g(\vx-\vu)$.
 If the support of this blur kernel is large, then many of the noise vectors will be added and this will result in a small value.
 However, for an image with a large field of view, the relative size of the blur kernel $g$ is usually not big (at most $30 \times 30$ for a $256\times256$ image).
 So, there must be another source that makes the error small.

 The main reason why natural images tend to show a less difference between $\calT\circ\calB$ and $\calB\circ\calT$ is that the image gradient $\nabla J(\vu_j)$ is typically \emph{sparse}.
 For most parts, the gradient is zero except for edges.
 (Textures are less of a problem because they will be smoothed by the blur.)
 When $\nabla J(\vu_j)$ is multiplied with the noise vector $\vt_i-\vt_j$, the result is an edge map with noise multiplied to every pixel.
-Convolving $\nabla J(\vu_j)^T(\vt_i-\vt_j)$ with a blur kernel $g$ will further smooth out the variations. \fref{fig: ch4 tilt first example} shows a typical example with some standard optical configurations.
+Convolving $\nabla J(\vu_j)^T(\vt_i-\vt_j)$ with a blur kernel $g$ will further smooth out the variations. \fref{fig: Fig3 boat} shows a typical example with some standard optical configurations.
 The difference is not noticeable.